COLSSolc/backend-master-lokdonSKI/README.md

 Encrypted data (c) = (msg, D): (msg or D) mod Ct

 Decrypted data (msg) = (c, D): (c xor D) mod Ct

-# Full M5 mechanism
-This method could operate on the password and volumetric data as well.
-You can also use the message C in place of the password.

-## Password + silent password = CT1  M1 encrypt --- [ciphertext1]^[P spktn][P ktn]                  M1

-CT1 + silent password = CT2  M2 encrypt --- [ciphertext2]^[P spktn][P ktn ]                      M2

-CT2 + silent password = CT3  M3 encrypt --- [ciphertext3]^[P spktn][P ktn ]                      M3

-CT3 + silent password = CT4  M4 encrypt --- [ciphertext4]^[P spktn][P ktn ]                      M4

-## CT4 + silent password = CT5  M5 encrypt --- [ciphertext5]^[P spktn][P ktn ]                      M5

-When an offset is added the length of the encyrypted message C. That no longer depicts the length of the key.
-Rather a periodic random key k is used to match the length of the message.
-This voids the condition voids a condition of the classical stream cipher requirements.
-Especially the one time pad scenario.

-AES will suffer a similarly if not the same fate as RSA.
-The future of quantum computer will certainly vilify it.
-We don't really have to wait into the future anyway.
-People are already saving petabytes of data in cloud.
-These will be disclosed as soon as quantum computer becomes available.

-The Fear:
-If anyone can obtain the factors of the lager number N with d (public key) any message will be decrypted.
-You should also note that Quantum computing has the potentials to solve the math and/or crack these numbers in a short period of time.
-This is usually known as polynomial time.
-In that case the RSA math will no longer be a hard problem of a non-deterministic polynomial (NP).

 Our solution to the problems: